After Your Surgery

 Restrict your activities on the day of surgery and return to normal activities slowly.
 Place ice packs on the outside of the face where the biopsy was performed.
 Use ice for the first 48 hours to decrease swelling by applying it as continuously as possible.

 Swelling is normal after any surgical procedure, including a minor biopsy.
 The extent of swelling varies and depends on the extent of the surgery and each individual patient.
 Swelling around the mouth, jaws, cheeks, and below the eyes is not uncommon.
 The swelling will usually reach its maximum 2–3 days after the surgical procedure.
 The swelling can be decreased by the immediate use of ice packs for the first 48 hours.
 Ice packs should be applied to the outside next to where the biopsy was performed.
 Keep the ice on as continuously as possible during the first 48 hours.
 Also, sitting upright and not lying flat on the first day will help to decrease the amount of swelling.
-You may have been prescribed other anti-inflammatory medications, such as dexamethasone (Decadron®).
-If you were prescribed these medications, follow the instructions written on the bottle.

 Proper oral hygiene is important because it helps reduce chances of an infection.
 Very gentle rinsing should begin the day of the biopsy.
 If you were given a prescription for mouth rinse, follow the instructions on the prescription.
 If you were not given one, rinse gently with warm salt water twice daily.
 You can brush your teeth the day of your biopsy, but be careful not to traumatize the area where the biopsy was performed.